 On January 30, 2006, FMC filed a proof of claim.
-FMC does not deny that it received notice of the Debtors' bankruptcy filing, the claims bar date, the plan and orders confirming the plan and sustaining the claim objections in the plan.
-To date, FMC has received no disbursements since the filing of its claim.
+FMC does not deny that it 718 received notice of the Debtors' bankruptcy filing, the claims bar date, the plan and orders confirming the

 FMC filed its Motion to Compel Payments to Secured Creditor ("FMC's motion") on May 18, 2006.
 FMC maintains that there is no statutory or rule-imposed deadline for the filing of a claim by a secured creditor.
 FMC further argues that once a claim is filed, unless and until there is an objection, the trustee should make payments to FMC as a secured claimant.